Barbara Kaija

-Barbara Kaija (born 1964) is a Ugandan journalist and educator, who serves as the editor in chief of the Vision Group of newspapers, including the English daily publication the New Vision.
+Barbara Kaija (born 1964) is a Ugandan journalist and educator.
+She serves as the editor in chief, and head of content generation at the Vision Group, a largely government owned media house..

 Background and education

-She was educated at Makerere University, Uganda's oldest public university, first graduating with a Bachelor of Arts degree in Education.
+Kaija was educated at Makerere University, Uganda's oldest public university, first graduating with a Bachelor of Arts degree in education.
 She followed that with a Master of Arts degree in education, also at Makerere.
 Later, she obtained a Master of Arts in journalism and media studies, from Rhodes University, in Grahamstown, Eastern Cape, South Africa.
 She also has a Postgraduate Diploma in Practical Journalism, obtained in Cardiff, Wales in the United Kingdom, under the sponsorship of the Thomson Foundation.

 Career

-Her tenure at Vision Group spans over 25 years.
+Her tenure at Vision Group spans over 30 years.
 In 1992, she was hired as a sub-editor trainee.
-Over time, she was given more responsibilities and rose to the position of Deputy Features Editor.
-Later she became the Features Editor, serving in that capacity for ten years.
-She was appointed deputy Editor-in-Chief in 2006 and she became Editor-in-Chief in 2010.
+Over time, she was given more responsibilities and rose to the position of deputy features editor.
+Later she became the features editor, and worked in that capacity for ten years.
+She was appointed deputy editor-in-chief in 2006 and she became editor-in-chief in 2010.
 In her current capacity, she oversees journalistic standards and strategy of all media platforms (print, radio, television, internet and social media) of the Vision Group.
-When she assumed the role of Editor-in-Chief in 2010, she became the first Ugandan woman to become a chief editor of a Ugandan major newspaper in the history of the country.
+When she assumed the role of editor-in-chief in 2010, she became the first Ugandan woman to become a chief editor of a Ugandan major newspaper.